MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/compliant-environment.md

 ## Information barriers

-Microsoft Purview Information Barriers (IB) is a compliance solution that allows you to restrict two-way communication and collaboration between groups and users in Microsoft Teams, SharePoint, and OneDrive.
-Often used in highly regulated industries, IB can help to avoid conflicts of interest and safeguard internal information between users and organizational areas.
+Microsoft Purview Information Barriers is a compliance solution that allows you to restrict two-way communication and collaboration between groups and users in Microsoft Teams, SharePoint, and OneDrive.
+Often used in highly regulated industries, information barriers can help to avoid conflicts of interest and safeguard internal information between users and organizational areas.

-When IB policies are in place, users who shouldn't communicate or share files with other specific users won't be able to find, select, chat, or call those users.
-IB policies automatically put checks in place to detect and prevent unauthorized communication and collaboration among defined groups and users.
+When information barrier policies are in place, users who shouldn't communicate or share files with other specific users won't be able to find, select, chat, or call those users.
+Information barrier policies automatically put checks in place to detect and prevent unauthorized communication and collaboration among defined groups and users.

 If your business requires information barriers, see [Learn about information barriers](/microsoft-365/compliance/information-barriers) and [Use information barriers with SharePoint](/sharepoint/information-barriers) to get started.